pdl/jtl/spec/syntax.md

 A JTL Instruction Expression consists of the name of the instruction, followed by either an explicit argument list or an implicit argument list; optionally, it may be preceded by a selection.

-An explicit arguments list consists of comma-separated key-value pairs: argument names and argument values, for example:
+An explicit argument list consists of comma-separated key-value pairs: argument names and argument values, for example:

     {
       select: children(),
       produce: name()
     }

+An argument name is a single- or double-quoted string, or a bare string containing only uppercase and lowercase letters, and is followed by a colon.

 Argument values may be either:

 a) a single argument expression: an Instruction Expression, Contextual Expression, or Literal, or
 b) an argument list, containing zero or more argument expressions, comma separated and enclosed in parentheses

-The following are argument values:
+The following are examples of argument values:

     (1, 2, 3, 4)
     [1, 2, 3, 4]